-Project Confirm is an initiative of the FDA Oncology Center of Excellence to promote the transparency of outcomes related to Accelerated Approvals for oncology indications.
+Project Confirm is an initiative of the FDA Oncology Center of Excellence to promote the transparency of outcomes related to accelerated approval for oncology indications.
 The project provides a framework to foster discussion, research and innovation in approval and post-marketing processes, with the goal to enhance the balance of access and verification of benefit for therapies available to patients with cancer and hematologic malignancies.

-The following web pages provide concise information on the status of Accelerated Approvals for cancer and hematologic malignancies.
+The following web pages provide concise information on the status of accelerated approval for cancer and hematologic malignancies.

-Since 1992, the majority of Accelerated Approvals have been granted for oncology and hematology indications.
-This has led to access to life-saving anti-cancer therapies an average of 3.4 years before they would have been available otherwise.
+Since 1992, the majority of accelerated approval have been granted for oncology and hematology indications.
+This has led to access to life-saving anti-cancer therapies a median of 3.1 years before they would have been available otherwise.

-Q: Are specific endpoints used to support Accelerated Approvals in oncology?
-Are these different from the endpoints used to support Traditional Approvals?
+Q: Are specific endpoints used to support accelerated approval in oncology?
+Are these different from the endpoints used to support traditional approvals?

-Q: What are the postmarketing requirements for Accelerated Approvals?
+Q: What are the postmarketing requirements for accelerated approval?

 Q: Are these postmarketing confirmatory trials always performed in the same indication?